APIAPE: Agents of Private Interest, Architects of Public Erosion

 Formal Opposition Submitted By: Ukes Baha | Read the full opposition

-Legislative Pattern: Executive Control via Delegated Law-Making
+Legislative Pattern: Control via Compliance, Registry, and Delegated Powers

 ACT’s Pattern of Power Without Accountability